 Areas of Interest

-Child, adolescent, and family psychology (therapy and assessment), clinical training, program development, and supervision.
-Specific areas are feminist theory, intersectionality, trauma in youth, youth in the justice system, adolescent and emerging adulthood issues, identity development, and professional development issues.
+Child, adolescent, and family psychology (therapy and assessment), clinical training, program development, diversity, and supervision.
+Specific areas are feminist theory, intersectionality, trauma in youth, youth in the justice system, adolescent and emerging adulthood issues, gender and intersectional issues, and professional development issues.

 Select Courses Taught